 This pack contains a disk image in MyDos format with all Atari 8-bit releases of SillyVenture 2k17.
-It contains a proper results viewer which also acts as a menu from where you can directly start all releases and read the readmes.
+It includes a proper results viewer, which also acts as a menu from where you can directly start all releases and read the readmes.
 The menu remains memory resident, so you don't have to load it again every time.
-This makes watching the graphics entries and listening to the music entries much more fun, esp. on the real machine.
+This makes watching the graphics entries and listening to the music entries much more fun, esp. on a real machine.
 These are the controls for the menu:

-- Pressing any key during loading the menu takes you to the DOS shell.
+- Pressing any key while loading the menu takes you to the DOS shell.

 - Pressing RESET in the menu performs a cold start.